GeorgiaLaurens CountyBail & Release

 Timeline: How Long Until Release?

-• Typical Processing Time at Laurens Jail: The processing time at the Laurens County Jail can vary, but it generally takes a few hours after bail is posted for you to be released.
+• Typical Processing Time: The processing time at the Laurens County Jail can vary, but it generally takes a few hours to complete the booking process and arrange for release after bail is posted.

-• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 9am-5pm) may expedite the process, as more staff are typically available.
+• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 9 AM - 5 PM) may expedite the release process, as court staff are readily available to process paperwork.

 • High jail population